 Today’s consumers have more channels than ever to use to interact with companies.
 There are now numerous digital channels – social media, web, mobile – and of course offline standbys including in-store and call centers.

 And customer service expectations in the digital age are high.
 People expect companies to know about their various interactions across various channels.
 So how do you meet those expectations to create more relevant conversations with your customers?

 Enter data-driven marketing.
 What that really means is getting the right message to the right person at the right time on the right channel, as Mike Lempner explains in the video below.
 Watch it now for Mike’s insights on how data-driven marketing enables more relevant conversations with your customers, and why the cloud and Internet of Things mean we are at a tipping point for data-driven opportunities:

 Using Data-Driven Marketing to Improve Your Interactions with Your Customers

 Data-driven marketing is all about getting relevant messaging to consumers, and getting the timing and choice of channel right, too.
 As Mike says, that’s a lot easier said than done.

-For example, many companies have integration problems that present obstacles to successful data-driven marketing, as we’ve previously explained.
-Today’s non-linear customer journey creates both opportunities – a wealth of touchpoints – and challenges – aggregating data and insights across those touchpoints:
+For example, many companies have integration problems that present obstacles to successful data-driven marketing.
+Today’s non-linear customer journey creates opportunities: a wealth of touchpoints.
+These non-linear journeys also create a challenge for marketers.
+It requires aggregating data and insights across those touchpoints.